ryanatkn/cosmicplayground/README.md

 In summary:

-- WebGL is good stuff, and Pixi is lovely, but one day I want to explore replacing Pixi with [Svelte for WebGL](https://github.com/sveltejs/gl)
+- WebGL is good stuff, and Pixi is super, but one day I want to explore replacing Pixi with [Svelte for WebGL](https://github.com/sveltejs/gl)
 - this app is not representative of Svelte's ability to gracefully scale its JS bundle sizes